OscarJin/OscarJin/README.md

 ## Hi, I'm @OscarJin 👋

-👉 Major in Computer Science
+👉 Major in Mechanical Engineering

-👀 I’m now interested in computational design and simulation of robots
+👀 Current Research Topics:
+- Computational Design and Simulation of Robots
+  - I am actively learning about evolutionary algorithms of computational design and the basic knowledge of [Reinfrocement Learning](https://oscarjin.github.io/categories/rl/)
+- FEM Analysis on construction erros of high-speed railway OCS
+  - I built a simulation model for the high-speed railway OCS in Solidworks and ANSYS.
+  - I proposed a novel solution that integrated cantilevers and wires to eliminate the errors on straighness of contact wires.

 ### Enjoy Coding